Positron3D/Positron/Printed Parts/README.md

 Please note that the folders here are grouped by assembly, and not by reccomended order of assembly.
 Please be sure to follow the guides provided on our wiki.

+# Reccomended Print Settings

+ - Line Width; 0.4
+ - Layer Height; 0.2
+ - Infill; 40%
+ - Infill Patterns; Honeycomb, Gyroid, Cubic, Grid.
+ - Perimeters; 5
+ - Top/Bottom; 6 Layers
+ - Z Drive and Extruder parts require ironing.

+ABS or ASA is the recommended filament for most parts, PLA and PETG can be used for many accent pieces.

 # FILE NAME KEY:
 Each file is named similar to the following;
 `Part Name - Quantity - Recommended Color - Minimum Material Type - Notes`